hansonkd/rhubarb/README.md

 You can manage migrations with Registries.
 A registry is a group of models that can include other registries.
 This allows you include apps with collections of models in your app.

-By default there is a DEFAULT_REGISTRY that all models are registered to.
+By default there is a DEFAULT_REGISTRY that all models will be associated with unless otherwise specified.

 ```python
 from rhubarb import DEFAULT_REGISTRY, Registry, BaseModel, table